sdorra/ansible-kitchen-sample/README.md

 bundle exec kitchen verify
 ```

-This command can be used multiple times, after each change of installation or tests.
+This command can be used multiple times, after each change of the installation or the tests.

 ## Continious Integration